ZL-Audio/zl-audio.github.io/content/en/plugins/zlspeceq/manual.md

     * A **hard knee** (low value) acts strictly: gain modulation begins only after the side-chain bin level crosses the threshold.
     * A **soft knee** (high value) creates a gradual curve, smoothly transitioning toward the target gain as the side-chain bin level approaches the threshold for transparent, unobtrusive spectral shaping.

 > **Note**: Because processing occurs independently per FFT bin, parameters like **Threshold** and **Knee** operate on individual bin levels rather than the full-band signal envelope found in conventional dynamic processors.

+#### Dynamic Mode

+You can change how the threshold is calculated by selecting different dynamic modes:

+- **`Absolute`**: Dynamic processing uses a static threshold.
+- **`Band`**: Dynamic processing uses a dynamic threshold related to band side-chain loudness.
+- **`Relative`**: Dynamic processing uses a dynamic threshold related to total side-chain loudness.

+#### Spectrum Processing

+In addition to the per-band parameters, you can adjust the following parameters that affect the overall side-chain analysis to further customize dynamic behavior:

+- **Smooth Type**: Choose the spectrum processing side-chain smooth type.
+- **Smooth Value**: Control the spectrum processing side-chain smooth value.
+A higher value makes the dynamic processing smoother on the frequency domain.
+- **`Tilt`**: Control the spectrum processing side-chain tilt slope.
+- **`Attack Skew`**: Control the spectrum processing side-chain attack skew.
+A higher skew makes the attack faster at high frequency and slower at low frequency.
+- **`Release Skew`**: Control the spectrum processing side-chain release skew.
+A higher skew makes the release faster at high frequency and slower at low frequency.
+- **`Gate`**: Control the spectrum gate of relative loudness.
+Under `Band` mode, if band side-chain loudness is smaller than `Gate`, dynamic will NOT be triggered.
+Under `Relative` mode, if total side-chain loudness is smaller than `Gate`, dynamic will NOT be triggered.